gul4rtt/sk3l/README.md

 Options:

+-sl, --stdlib<br>
--sl, --stdlib         Include the stdlib in the code.
+Include the stdlib in the code.

+-ag, --args<br>
--ag, --args           Define the 'main' Function Signature.
+Define the 'main' Function Signature.

+-h, --help<br>
--h, --help            Show this help.\n
+Show this help.